Loading Events

 Michelle Pinkowski

-Project Director, USAID Indo Pacific Opportunity Program Sri Lanka Tourism Development Authority Assistance Buy-In Activity
+Project Director, USAID Indo Pacific Opportunity Program Sri Lanka Tourism Development Authority Assistance Activity

 Currently, Michelle is the Project Director for IPOP SLTDA where she oversees support for the development of a more inclusive, resilient and sustainable tourism sector, as well as compilation of a land bank for tourism development.
 She recently completed work as the lead consultant on the USAID Partnership for Accelerating Results in Trade, National Expenditure, and Revenue Activity where she helped to introduce a new hotel classification system and design guidelines for tourism accommodation facilities, and provided training for hundreds of government officials involved in approving tourism developments.
 Michelle served as a business enabling environment expert on USAID’s Supporting Accelerated Investment in Sri Lanka Project, where she supported the development of new operating procedures and investor resources at the Sri Lanka Tourism Development Authority to facilitate increased ease of investment in the country.
 She has also assisted with legal and public organizational improvements that resulted in Kosovo’s recognition by the World Bank as a Doing Business Top Reformer, with significant reforms in Dealing with Construction Permits indicator.
 Michelle is the president of Pinkowski Law and Policy Group LLC, where she provides legal and policy support to public and private clients in the areas of land use and fair housing.